BenjaminShinar/udemy_docker_mastery/Lectures/section-12-13-14-15-16-kubernetes.md

 <details>
 <summary>
-seeing the deafult templates for common commands.
+seeing the default templates for common commands.
 </summary>

-Run, create and expose Generators. generators are helper templates that activate when we use the `rul`,`creat` and `expose` commands of kubectl. every resource in kubernetes has a specification, this specification is created by the generator for the defaults.
+Run, create and expose Generators. generators are helper templates that activate when we use the `rul`,`create` and `expose` commands of kubectl. every resource in kubernetes has a specification, this specification is created by the generator for the defaults.

 generators are "opinionated defaults", they work for most use cases.

-when we run a command, the rest of the options are filled in by the generator template, we can specify which generator version we want to use. the easiert way to see the specfications is to use the _--dry-run_ flag  together with the output flag _-o yaml_ to show the template.
+when we run a command, the rest of the options are filled in by the generator template, we can specify which generator version we want to use. the easiest way to see the specifications is to use the _--dry-run_ flag  together with the output flag _-o yaml_ to show the template.

 in the video, we see the api version V1, the kind (deployment), metadata such as labels, replicas, a selector, a template for the replicaSet and the containers.
 ```sh